 Withdrawal from Courses

-If a student withdraws from a course before the published withdrawal deadline, his/her transcript will show no record of the course.
-If s/he withdraws after the withdrawal deadline, but before the WF deadline, his/her transcript will show a W for the course.
-If a student withdraws after the University’s WF deadline, s/he will receive a WF for the course.
-The WF is a penalty grade, and is figured into students’ GPAs.
+If a student withdraws from a course before the published withdrawal deadline, the student's transcript will show no record of the course.
+If the student withdraws after the withdrawal deadline, but before the WF deadline, the student's transcript will show a W for the course.
+If a student withdraws after the University’s WF deadline, the student will receive a WF for the course.
+The WF is a penalty grade, and is figured into the student's GPA.

 Thesis Supervision (course #595), Master's Study (#605), Dissertation Supervision (#600), Doctoral Study (#610) and certain other graduate courses are graded on a credit/no credit basis.
 A grade of P (pass) indicates that the student made satisfactory progress toward completion of course or degree requirements.
 A grade of NP (no pass) indicates that the student did not make satisfactory progress toward completion of course or degree requirements.